 Dear International Students,

 Do I have to return to my home country?
-No. While the campus is taking precautionary measures to reduce the population density on campus and help flatten the COVID-19 curve, F-1 and J-1 students may remain in the U.S.
+No. While the campus is taking precautionary measures to reduce the population density on campus and help flatten the COVID-19 curve, F-1 and J-1 students may remain in the U.S. and continue their coursework online.
+New F-1 and J-1 international students who entered the U.S. for the Fall 2020 and Spring 2021 semesters must have an in-person component to their degree program.

 When will the COVID-19 related travel restrictions be lifted?
 We do not have an estimated timeline from the federal government.
 We will provide updates as they become available.